 The Programme has successfully implemented the internship scheme for graduates.
-The appointment of 213 (the of 250) graduate interns which was funded by the Presidential Employment Stimulus (Phase 2), has created a successful pathway for many graduates that would otherwise not have been able to get workplace experience.
-A number of lessons on work stimulation interventions arose from the implementation of this pilot, and the programme requests that the funding be allocated to the programme, on a regular basis through the MTEF allocations for the continuation of work experienced programs of this nature.
+The appointment of 213 (the of 250) graduate interns, which was funded by the Presidential Employment Stimulus (Phase 2), has created a successful pathway for many graduates that would otherwise not have been able to get workplace experience.
+A number of lessons on work stimulation interventions arose from the implementation of this pilot, and the programme requests that the funding be allocated to the programme, on a regular basis through the MTEF allocations for the continuation of work experience programs of this nature.
 The programme will use these allocations to support stakeholders that have a proven track record of creating sustainable jobs.

-To facilitate the successful transition from school to the work place, and to alleviate the plight of thousands of matriculants that are unable to access the labour market, the programme proposes, the establishment of "labour market bridging program," that will focus specifically on the Future of work and technology related skills, they are driving future employment.
+To facilitate the successful transition from school to the work place, and to alleviate the plight of thousands of matriculants that are unable to access the labour market, the programme proposes, the establishment of "labour market bridging program," that will focus specifically on the Future of work and technology related skills that are driving future employment.
 This program will nudge youth into technology related jobs that are demanded by employers.

+7.3.6 KEY RISKS

+OUTCOME KEY RISK RISK MITIGATION

-Outcome Key Risk Risk Mitigation Contribute to decent employment creation Insufficient placement of registered work-seekers in registered opportunities.
-1. Department to participate in the Pathway Management Network announced by the President, UIF, other departments and entities, the private sector and NGOs in providing a range of work seeker services 2.
-Further developments on ESSA Online Services, and the launch of the new ESSA functionality 3.
-Rollout of at least 10 Mobile units, to extend services to work seekers, as part of the E4E project 4.
-Conclusion of strategic partnerships agreements with employers and institutions to use ESSA for recruitment 5.
-Consultation on the National Employment Policy, sub-theme on National Labour Migration and amendments to Employment Services Act 6.
-Provision of funding to entities assisting PES in employment promotion (GTAC, SEE, Productivity SA, CF, NGOs, and UIF)
+Contribute to decent employment creation Insufficient placement of registered work-seekers in registered opportunities.
+Department to participate in the Pathway Management Network announced by the President, UIF, other departments and entities, the private sector and NGOs in providing a range of work-seeker services Further developments on ESSA Online Services, and the launch of the new ESSA functionality Rollout of at least 10 Mobile units, to extend services to work-seekers, as part of the E4E project Conclusion of strategic partnerships agreements with employers and institutions to use ESSA for recruitment Transfer funding to entities aligned to the Branch PES to assist in employment promotion (GTAC, SEE, Productivity SA, CF, NGOs, and UIF) Host Jobs and or Career Fairs in each Province to promote employment Conclude consultation and changes on the NLMP and ESAB to regulate employment of foreign nationals and promotion of South Africans abroad